robhardwick/scripts/README.md

 # Useful Scripts

-Useful [Bash](https://www.gnu.org/software/bash/) scripts for use on OS X with [Homebrew](http://brew.sh).
+Useful [Bash](https://www.gnu.org/software/bash/) scripts for use on [OS X](https://www.apple.com/osx/) with [Homebrew](http://brew.sh).
 Most of these are simply wrappers around other utilities with the appropriate options set for my use-case.
+Some, such as [avi-merge.sh](avi-merge.sh), are slightly more complicated so all bugs or suggestions are appreciated!

 ## Scripts